 - Tidal.
 Wind, hydroelectric, geothermal and tidal electricity have one thing in common: turbines.
 These ever-spinning devices can take advantage of the tides to generate power as ocean water ebbs and flows.
 Facilities have been in operation since 1966, but the first grid-connected tidal power plant didn’t go online until 2015.
 It’s another emerging green technology to watch.

 Hydropower and wind make up the majority of renewable energy delivered to the grid each year, but solar is growing.
-According to the U.S. Energy Information Administration, in 2018 renewable energy sources accounted for 17% of electricity generation.
-That’s up from just 13% renewable in 2015.
-This percentage is expected to continue to grow particularly with respect to wind energy generation.
+According to the U.S. Energy Information Administration, in 2020, renewable energy sources contribute 19% of all power in the USA.
+By 2050, that is projected to be 38%.